 For example, during the first two years of our traveling, I planned everything for three months out or more.
 I could tell you where we would be and how long of a drive it would be between stays – down to the parking lot for overnight stays.
 For the last the six months, we have been making plans for next week, this week.
 Both options worked for us during that time of our journey.

 How long do you drive between stays?

-We like to travel no more than 4 hours, and we want to stay around the 1.5 to 2-hour mark.
-We use RV Trip Wizard and they have a great tool that allows you to put in how far you would like to go and see a radius on the map.
+We like to travel no more than 4 hours and want to stay around the 1.5 to the 2-hour mark.
+We use RV Trip Wizard, and they have a great tool that allows you to put in how far you would like to go and see a radius on the map.
 Our settings allow us to choose between 100, 15, and 200 miles.
-Another cool application is Roadtrippers that allows you to plan out your stops along the way.
+Another cool application is Roadtrippers which allows you to plan out your stops along the way.
 We have many reasons for this type of travel, but the main reason is we like to explore our states.
 It also keeps our kiddos happy and saves us money.

 Less time on the road

 Another reason we like to keep the drives smaller is it keeps the kiddos (and dogs and the adults) happier.
 Our move days are shorter in the RV, and our explore days are shorter because we don’t have to drive as far to the attraction.
 Even though the kids do a great job on car rides, it is still nicer to have more time at our destination and less time commuting.

 It’s also nice to have shorter trips moving the RV because it can be exhausting for the driver.
 It’s physically and mentally taxing to drive the automotive equivalent of a brick!